-- water in the bath hasn’t been swirled, so there are hot and cold areas
+- are placed in baths where there are hot and cold areas of water

-Here are some simple tips for preventing scalds in the bath:
+Here are more tips to help you prevent scalds in the bath:

 - Install anti-scald devices on taps and shower outlets.
-These are available from hardware and safety product stores.
+These are available from hardware and safety product shops.

 - Consider child-resistant taps or tap guards in the bath.